 And if you want to maximize this multi-pronged sourcing approach,check out our guide on using Github to source strong developers.

-Want even more tools to enhance your tech hiring?
+Want even more tools and tips on how to find developers?

 Speak with us today about our coding test platform.